 - Start with the more popular threads.
-(Sort forum threads by number of views)
+(Sort forum threads by the number of views.)

-- Search across more than 20 trading forums with our customized trading forum search engine
+- Search across more than 20 trading forums with our customized search engine.

-- Start a day trading journal to record your learning process.
-You can find a section for trading journals in most trading forums.
+- Start a journal to record your learning process.
+You can find a section for trading journals in most forums for traders.

 3. Gain Expert Knowledge from Trading Books

-Before buying your next trading book from Amazon, make sure you sign up for Amazon Prime.
-At least, try it free for 30 days to enjoy the following:
+But if you decide to purchase your next trading book from Amazon, make sure you sign up for Amazon Prime.

 4. Clock Solid Trading Experience Without Risking a Cent

-So what is the second best way to clock trading experience?
+So what is the best alternative to gaining trading experience?

-To add some mental stress to your simulation process, aim to ‘earn’ your trading capital.
+To add some mental stress to your simulation process, aim to earn your trading capital.
 For instance, to deposit $10,000 into your live trading account, you must have made $10,000 in virtual trading.
-In this way, you are earning your way to a live account.
+This way, you are deliberately introducing a level of stress as you earn your way to a live account.

 5. Get Support from New Trading Friends

 Learning is a process.
 For individual traders, it is a process that is hard to sustain.
-Having a support network of trader friends is essential to learning day trading effectively.
+Therefore, having a support network of trader friends is essential to learning day trading effectively.

-Day trading is an individual sport.
-But learning how to day trade is not.
-Pool trading ideas together and encourage each other to be better day traders.
+Day trading is an individual sport, but learning how to day trade is not.
+So let us pool trading ideas together and encourage each other to be better day traders.

-Here are some ways to get to know more traders.
+Here are some ways to get to know more like-minded traders:

 6. Learn Day Trading with an Open Mind

-Keep an open mind and continue to learn regardless of how long you have been day trading.
+Keep an open mind and continue to learn regardless of how long you have been in the game.

-While you should have a healthy dose of skepticism, do not close yourself to the ideas of other traders.
+While you should maintain a healthy skepticism, do not close yourself to different ideas.

-Don’t fall into the trap of thinking that your method is the only Holy Grail and everyone else is a snake oil peddler.
-Conceit and arrogance precedes the downfall of traders, including the best of them.
+Don’t fall into the trap of thinking that your method is the only Holy Grail.
+Conceit and arrogance precede the downfall of traders, including the best of us.

 Reminder – No Way To Learn Day Trading Without Sustained Effort